CHRI-Lab/ros2_iotoolbox/README.md

 ### Franka_ros2 Installation Guide
 - Official documentation can be found here: https://support.franka.de/docs/franka_ros2.html
 - Confluence guide document: This [link](https://confluence.cis.unimelb.edu.au:8443/display/COMP900822023SM2AIRedBack/Franka_ros2+Installation+Guide) will guide you to install the Franka_ros2.

+## Changelog
+### Voice Recognition
+- Version Oct 6, 2023
+  - Updated semantic analysis ROS2 node to capture more information.
+Updated the recording app to enable it to start and end recording using space operations

+- Version Sep 21, 2023
+  - Upload the ROS2 node version of the application used for recording voice and update the document

+- Version Sep 18, 2023
+  - Upload ROS2 Python node files for voice to text conversion and their test. wav files

+- Version Sep 6, 2023
+  - Upload ROS2 python node

+- Version Sep 3, 2023
+  - Upload Python files for semantic analysis using OpenAI

+- Version Aug 18, 2023
+  - Upload documents related to sprint 1

+- Version Aug 16, 2023
+  - Create Github repo